SkidMarc25/yumepokeredX/README.md

 Pokémon Yume 夢 Red/Green/Blue is an enhancement hack of Pokémon Red and Blue built on the [pokered disassembly](https://github.com/pret/pokered).
 It aims to enrich the originals with improved gameplay balance, greater Pokémon accessibility, and carefully integrated additions that feel as though they were always meant to be there.
-Above all, it seeks to preserve the nostalgia, charm, and spirit of these beloved games.
+Above all, it seeks to preserve the charm and spirit of these beloved games.

-夢 (Yume), meaning dream, symbolizes a return to Kanto with a fresh sense of wonder.
+夢 (Yume), meaning dream, symbolizes a return to Kanto where the line between memory and reimagination blurs.
 Loosely inspired by the anime, manga, and later Pokémon generations, Yume features expanded storylines, new areas, and subtle cultural touches highlighting the games' Japanese roots.

 ### What's new?